-Arkansas TV Drops PBS Affiliation Amid Funding Cuts
+Arkansas TV Ends PBS Affiliation Amid Funding Cuts

-Public TV network changed its name and dropped affiliation after losing $2.5 million in Federal funding this year
+Public TV network changes name, will drop network programming after losing $2.5 million in federal funding this year

-CONWAY, Ark. —In a notable example of how the elimination of Federal federal funding is forcing public stations to make massive cuts and changes in the way they operate, Arkansas’s statewide public television network has decided to change its name from Arkansas PBS to Arkansas TV and eliminate its affiliation with PBS.
+CONWAY, Ark. —In a notable example of how the loss of federal funding is forcing public stations to make massive cuts and operational changes, the statewide public television network in Arkansas has eliminated its affiliation with PBS.
+It will change its name from Arkansas PBS to Arkansas TV.

-The network noted that the loss of Federal funding created an unexpected loss of $2.5 million in annual federal funding from the Corporation for Public Broadcasting (CPB).
-After a financial review of operations, the network reported that the “annual PBS membership dues of nearly $2.5 million was simply not feasible for the network or our Foundation.”
+The network said the cancellation of federal funding created an unexpected loss of $2.5 million in annual money from the Corporation for Public Broadcasting.
+After a financial review of operations, the network reported that the “annual PBS membership dues of nearly $2.5 million were simply not feasible for the network or our foundation.”

-In the interest of creating a sustainable model for public television in Arkansas, the Arkansas Educational Television Commission voted on December 11 to disaffiliate from PBS effective July 1, 2026.
+In the interest of creating a sustainable model for public television in Arkansas, the Arkansas Educational Television Commission voted Dec.
+11 to disaffiliate from PBS effective July 1, 2026.

 Arkansas TV is broadcast on KETS (Little Rock), KEMV (Mountain View), KETG (Arkadelphia), KAFT (Fayetteville), KTEJ (Jonesboro), KETZ (El Dorado), KETS (Lee Mountain), KETS (Forrest City), KETS (Yancy) and KETS (Gaither).